meabed/php-parallel-soap/README.md

-# Asynchronous Soap Client
+# Asynchronous|Parallel Multi-Curl Soap Client

-The purpose of this project is to have an Asynchronous SoapClient that allow us to perform multiple requests to SoapServer.
+Parallel Multi-Curl SoapClient that allow us to perform Parallel multiple requests to SoapServer with CURL.

 Almost all the companies that provide services using SoapServer and alot of them provide asynchronous Soap Api but Usually it very poor and it lack the real-time response and its poor comparing to the synchronous Soap Api.